-There’s no way to avoid it, but there is almost always a way to mitigate it.
+There’s no way to avoid it, but almost always a way to mitigate it.

 Many counties have a layer in their online GIS systems that shows the risk of certain disasters, such as fires or earthquakes.

-You should take a look at this system to see if you need to prepare for fires or earthquakes.
+You should take a look at this system to see what you need to prepare for.

-Should the property be at high risk, you will want to research what solutions are available to you and how much it will cost to implement them.
+Should the property be at high risk, you will want to research what solutions are available and how much it will cost to implement them.

 For example, if the area is at high risk for fires, you should plan to install an ignition-resistant roof.

-Or, if you are in hurricane alley, you will want to build with hurricane shutters and impact-resistant doors and windows.
+Or, if you are in a hurricane zone, you will want to build with hurricane shutters and impact-resistant doors and windows.